 Similar to Instagram on the Premium Social Package, you must authenticate your Google Analytics credentials before obtaining any data from the widget itself.

-Go to Account, Select Integrations and APIs (direct link here)
+Go to Account, Select Third party integrations (direct link here)

 Under Google Analytics API, select Connect